H2CO3/Sparkling/README.md

 ==================
 Sparkling is a little C-style scripting language I've started as a pet project back in late 2012.
-It has evolved into an active enough project since then, so I'm opensourcing it in the hope that 1. it will be useful for the community, and
+It has evolved into an active enough project since then, so I'm open-sourcing it in the hopes that
+1. it will be useful for the community, and
 2. others seeing the potential in it will help me make it better.

 On the one hand, the name "Sparkling" comes from my intent to make the language